True leaders don’t create followers… they create more leaders.

 The Valley of the Sun GOVERNING BOARD Members:

-CHAIR Mary Ann Biermeier is Director of Professional Development and the INSPIRE Early Childhood Leadership Series at Pinnacle Presbyterian Preschool, a NAEYC accredited learning community.
-Mary Ann brings her passion for technology and teaching with over 19 years as an early childhood educator and 20 years in software design and development.
-She is also an academic teaching associate with ASU’s Fulton Teachers College, former Board Chair for Communities in Schools of Arizona and All Star Kids Tutoring, supporting children at risk.
+CHAIR – Mary Ann Biermeier is a master teacher with over twenty years in the early childhood field first as a classroom teacher and later as Director of Professional Development at a NAEYC accredited learning community.
+She designed and developed the professional development program, INSPIRE Early Childhood Leadership Series, promoting learning through play.
+Mary Ann is former Board Chair for Communities in Schools of Arizona and All Star Kids Tutoring, supporting children at risk.
 Inspired by the Reggio Emilia approach she reminds us, all children learn deeply through highly social, playful environments.

 CHAIR PROFESSIONAL DEVELOPMENT – Gloria McGinty has been in the Early Childhood field for over 36 years as a teacher assistant, lead teacher, consultant, director, child development specialist, trainer and an Early Childhood Development Instructor at Maricopa Community Colleges.
 Gloria has demonstrated her leadership skills providing technical assistance, coaching and adjunct teaching in both the private and not-profit sectors in settings such as Head Start, Phoenix College Family Care Center, Maricopa Community Colleges Adjunct Faculty, Child Crisis Arizona and Association for Supportive Child Care.